Advocacy

-Save Rare Treatments Task Force members are committed to helping Congress understand the importance of passing a critical piece of legislation for the rare disease community.
+The Save Rare Treatments Task Force is committed to helping Congress understand the importance of robust research incentives that provide hope for new treatment options to the rare disease community.

 The ORPHAN Cures Act:

-The ORPHAN Cures Act (H.R.
-946) would ensure that drugs used to treat one or more rare diseases will not be subject to government price setting under the Inflation Reduction Act and clarify the timeline used to determine when an orphan drug may become eligible for negotiation, further incentivizing the innovation of necessary rare disease treatment.
-Polling from The Biotechnology Innovation Organization indicates strong voter support for the ORPHAN Cures Act.
-The survey found that 94% of American voters prioritize research for rare disease treatments, and nearly 70% would support their representatives voting for the bill.
+The ORPHAN Cures Act ensures that drugs used to treat one or more rare diseases will not be subject to government price setting under the Medicare Drug Price Negotiation Program and clarifies the timeline used to determine when an orphan drug may become eligible for negotiation, further incentivizing the innovation of necessary rare disease treatments.

 Congressional Cosponsors